kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 * *telework is restricted*

 ### SHORT OR RIGID BREAKS
 > Organization does not provide employees with adequate breaks during their work day.
-Employees might complain about the lack of time for lunch, shortening of coffee breaks, rude managers who rush them back to their desks after every break or the fact that organization sets break times in an inconvenient way i.e.  at the beginning or the end of their shift.
+Employees might complain about a lack of time for lunch, shortening of coffee breaks, rude managers who rush them back to their desks after every break or the fact that organization sets break times in an inconvenient way i.e.  at the beginning or the end of their shift.
 They might also complain that breaks are unpaid or that one is forced to take them.

 __Exemplary statements reported by employees:__